-The 6th Annual Handel Aria Competition will take place on Friday, June 8, 2018 at 7:30 in Mills Hall of the University of Wisconsin Madison Mead Witter School of Music.
-The seven finalists, selected from a field of 113 applicants from around the world, will be accompanied by the Madison Bach Musicians under the direction of Trevor Stephenson.
-General admission tickets at $15 will be available at the door.
+The 6th Annual Handel Aria Competition took place on Friday, June 8, 2018 at 7:30 in Mills Hall of the University of Wisconsin Madison Mead Witter School of Music.
+The seven finalists, selected from a field of 113 applicants from around the world, were accompanied by the Madison Bach Musicians under the direction of Trevor Stephenson.

 The finalists in the 2018 Handel Aria Competition: